samplchallenges/SAMPL6/pKa_challenge_instructions.md

 Three replicate pKa measurements were made for all compounds at room temperature (25°C).
 Replicate measurements were set up from the same compound stock solutions (~10 mg/ml in DMSO) and independent aliquotes were taken to prepare samples for Sirius T3 titration.
-Multiwavelength absorbance analysis of Sirius T3 allows for very good resolution of pKas but essentially this method measures macroscopic pKas.
+Multiwavelength absorbance analysis on thw Sirius T3 allows for very good resolution of pKas, but it is important to note that this method produces estimates of macroscopic pKas.
-Microscopic pKas with very close pKa values and overlapping changes in absorbance spectra could be measured as one macroscopic pKa value.
+If multiple microscopic pKas have close pKa values and overlapping changes in UV absorbance spectra associated with protonation/deprotonaton event, the spectral analysis could produce a single macroscopic pKa that represents an aggregation of multiple microscopic pKas.

 [1] Tam, K.Y., and Takács-Novák, K. (2001).
 Multi-wavelength spectrophotometric determination of acid dissociation constants: a validation study.
 Analytica Chimica Acta 434, 157–167.
 [2] Allen, R.I., Box, K.J., Comer, J.E.A., Peake, C., and Tam, K.Y.
 (1998).
 Multiwavelength spectrophotometric determination of acid dissociation constants of ionizable drugs.
 Journal of Pharmaceutical and Biomedical Analysis 17, 699–712.